SwiftyBeaver/SBObjectiveCWrapper/README.md

 In order to use the SwiftyBeaver Objective-C Wrapper you must get your logging environment setup using Swift.

-*If you already have SwiftyBeaver working with Swift you can skip ahead to the _Objective-C_ header.*
+*If you already have SwiftyBeaver working with Swift you can skip ahead to the _Objective-C_ section.*

 ###SwiftyBeaver Setup